Asian stocks follow Wall St down before US inflation update

 Wall Street's benchmark S&P 500 index lost 2.1% as investors watched vote-counting from Tuesday's congressional elections to see whether Republicans take control, possibly leading to changes that can unsettle markets.
 Investors were rattled by the crypto industry's latest crisis of confidence and weaker profit reports from The Walt Disney Co. and some other companies.

 Forecasters expect U.S. government data Thursday to show surging inflation eased in September but stayed near a four-decade high.
-That might reinforce arguments by some Fed officials that rates have to stay high for an extended period to slow economic activity and extinguish inflation.
+That might reinforce arguments that rates have to stay elevated for an extended period to slow economic activity and extinguish inflation.

 "There are upside risks" of higher inflation than expected, said Michael Every of Rabobank in a report.
 "If so, expect more market pain."